Buddy Holly: The Crickets (1956–1957)

 In the last week of September, the band members flew to Lubbock to visit their families.
 Holly's high school girlfriend, Echo McGuire, had left him for a fellow student.
 Aside from McGuire, Holly had a relationship with Lubbock fan June Clark.
 After Clark ended their relationship, Holly realized the importance of his relationship with McGuire and considered his relationship with Clark a temporary one.
 Meanwhile, for their return to recording, Petty arranged a session in Oklahoma City, where he was performing with his own band.
 While the band drove to the location, the producer set up a makeshift studio.
 The rest of the songs needed for an album and singles were recorded; Petty later dubbed the material in Clovis.
 The resulting album, The "Chirping" Crickets, was released on November 27, 1957.
 It reached number five on the UK Albums Chart.
 In October, Brunswick released the second single by the Crickets, "Oh, Boy!", with "Not Fade Away" on the B-side.
 The single reached number 10 on the pop chart and 13 on the R&B chart.
 Holly and the Crickets performed "That'll Be the Day" and "Peggy Sue" on The Ed Sullivan Show on December 1, 1957.
-Following the appearance, Niki Sullivan left the group because he was tired of the intensive touring, and he wanted to resume his education.
-On December 29 Holly and the Crickets performed "Peggy Sue" on The Arthur Murray Party.
+Following the appearance, Niki Sullivan left the group because he was tired of the intensive touring, and wished to resume his education.
+On December 29, Holly and the Crickets performed "Peggy Sue" on The Arthur Murray Party.